 If the offer of employment clearly covers both a semester and session (for example, fall and winter), ISSS can approve as much as a semester AND a session with one application.

-Your academic advisor or PRAC coordinator can also email their support to ISSS if you are applying for CPT to continue with a position that was previously approved.
+Your academic advisor, GPD, and PRAC coordinator are welcome to email their support to ISSS if you are applying for CPT to continue with a position that was previously approved.

 Submitting your CPT Application